dantsub/dantsub/README.md

 👨‍💻 All of my projects are available at [here](https://github.com/dantsub?tab=repositories)

-🌱  I am currently learning web development
+🌱  I am currently updating myself in frontend technologies and a little bit about backend.

 💗 I am passionate about design, technology, rubik cube.